yohgaki/validate-php-scr/README.md

 ## Basic Design

-* **Framework** - Validate is framework, not an out of box library.
-It provides easy, yet flexible input validation framework for validations.
+* **Framework** - "Validate" is framework, not an out of box library by itself.
+Provides easy, yet flexible input data validations.
 * **Secure** - No insecure defaults.
-Everything has to be specified explicitly.
+Everything has to be specified explicitly. i.e. White list.
-* **Fast & Simple** - Define validation spec, validate the spec, and use.
-No code execution for building & checking validation rules.
+* **Fast & Simple** - Define data validation rules and use them.
+No code execution for building validation rules.
 * **Easy to use** - Simple PHP array rule specification.
 Plain PHP code for complex inputs.
-* **Native type** - Validated values have native types when it is possible.
-This eliminates many type conversions in PHP app.
+* **Native type** - Returns natively typed data by default.
+Eliminates type conversions and helps faster PHP code execution with type hints.

-Validate is very flexible and is able to perform most validation tasks, including HTML form validations, JSON data validations, HTTP header validations with multi stage validations, etc. Although Validate is designed to validate all inputs at once, you may validate values one by one also.
+"Validate" is very flexible and able to perform any data validations, including HTTP header/Query parameter validations with multi stage validations, HTML form validations, JSON data validations, etc. Although "Validate" is designed to validate all inputs at once, you may validate values one by one also.

-"Strings" are the most important for input validations and Validate is strict for string validations.
+"Strings" are the most important for input validations and "Validate" is strict for string validations.
 Many apps miss to validate "char encodings" and "length".
-Validate force them to be validated always by default.
-Validate does not allow Unicode control characters which cause problems by default.
+"Validate" forces them to be validated always by default.
+"Validate" does not allow Unicode control characters which cause problems by default.

 ## Requirements